PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 Make sure that you have an X server running (e.g., [XQuartz](https://www.xquartz.org)) when using this approach.
 There are [better approaches](https://researchcomputing.princeton.edu/support/knowledge-base/gui-applications) to working with graphics on the Research Computing clusters than X11.

 # III.
-VPN free but without SSH Multiplexing (for Windows users on the large clusters)
+VPN Free (but without SSH multiplexing, large clusters only)

+This approach is worth knowing about in general.
+Some **Windows** users may prefer it if using the VPN is an issue.
+You must have an account on one of the large clusters (e.g., Della).

 [Another approach](https://researchcomputing.princeton.edu/ssh) which does not require a VPN is to `ssh` to `tigressgateway.princeton.edu` and then from there, `ssh` to your desired cluster (e.g., della) as shown in the figure below. **You must have an account on one of the large clusters to do this (e.g., Della).** If you are transferring many files you will want to use multiplexing to avoid Duo authentication as described below.